mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 Fajro interrupted.
 "Your piety," he said.
 "It's quite stressful for the maman to be asked to reveal the name of a... close friend.
 Perhaps we should move to another question and revisit this later."

 The magistrate turned to face the ex-fidelant and looked him in the eye.
 There was a moment of understanding, and perhaps hostility between the two of them as they stared at each other for a brief moment.
 "No need," he said quietly, almost submissively.
 "I think I have the facts I was looking for."
 He folded the paper into an inner pocket of his robe and glanced at me, unable to look me in the eye.
-"I'll be back shortly for your sentencing," he said as he hurried toward the door.
+"I'll be back shortly," he said as he hurried toward the door.
 I wondered what unspoken words had been exchanged between them.

 Fajro hollered behind him, "Don't take too long, now.
 Our brave messenger from Heiko deserves better."

-The magistrate held the door open for a moment, no longer observing but thinking deeply, as if his all-seeing eyes had turned inward and saw nothing but darkness.
+The magistrate held the door open for a moment, no longer observing but thinking deeply, as if his all-seeing eyes had turned inward.
 "Yes, of course," he said, and he passed through the door as it seemed to close gently under its own weight.

 <!--  Fajro gives the offer -->